amirahnasihah/frontend-development/04-intro-to-algorithms/02-array-algorithms/README.md

 **EXPLAINATION**

 Input Array (already sort): [2, 3, 3, 3, 7, 9]
+i = 0, 1, 2, 3, 4, 5

 i equal to 0 (which is 2). so, comparing element 0 with element 1 (which is 3).
-2 not equal to 3, so gonna do i++. now, index 1 compare with index 2 (which is 3 also). its duplicate, so push it number 3 into tempResultArray. then, i++ again, compare index 2 with index 3 (which is 3 too). its duplicate, push 3 into tempResultArray. i++, compare index 3 with index 4 (which is 7).
+2 not equal to 3, so gonna do i++. now, index 1 compare with index 2 (which is 3 also). its duplicate, so push it number 3 into tempResultArray. then, i++ again, compare index 2 with index 3 (which is 3 too). its duplicate, push 3 into tempResultArray. i++, compare index 3 with index 4 (which is 7). i++, compare the element 4 and 5 (which is 9).
+7 & 9 not the same

-tempResultArray = [3, 3, ]
+tempResultArray = [3, 3]

 1. `let tempResultArray = []`: Initializes an empty array called `tempResultArray`, which will be used to store any duplicate numbers found in the loop below.